A warm welcome!

 3D printer introductory course

-The Hilden City Library offers training courses to give anyone who is not yet familiar with 3D printers an introduction to 3D printing.
-In this course, we will teach you the basics of 3D printing, show you how to create 3D models and give you inspiration for your own creative project.
+The Hilden City Library offers training courses to give anyone interested an introduction to 3D printing.
+In this course, we teach the basics of 3D printing and show how 3D models can be saved ready for printing in just a few steps.
+After the workshop, the "Prusa i3 MK3S+" 3D printer will be available for free use by Hilden City Library customers.

-Registration is now possible via our participation portal.
+Registration is possible via our participation portal.